Indonesia Arena

-The Indonesia Arena is a multipurpose indoor arena currently under construction at the Gelora Bung Karno Sports Complex in Jakarta, Indonesia.
-Set to open in June 2023, it is proposed to have a maximum seating capacity of 16,500.
-It is one of the venues of the 2023 FIBA Basketball World Cup.
+The Indonesia Arena is a multipurpose indoor arena at the Gelora Bung Karno Sports Complex in Jakarta, Indonesia.
+Completed in June 2023, it has a maximum seating capacity of 16,500 and served as one of the venues of the 2023 FIBA Basketball World Cup.

-Construction
+History

 Indonesia was appointed as co-hosts along with the Philippines and Japan for the 2023 FIBA Basketball World Cup.
-However, Indonesia needs a suitable venue with a seating capacity of at least 8,000 to meet FIBA standards.
+However, Indonesia needed a suitable venue with a seating capacity of at least 8,000 to meet FIBA standards.
 Existing venues include the Istora Senayan within the Gelora Bung Karno Sports Complex with up to 7,200 people and The BritAma Arena which can sit only 5,000 people.
-The government decided to construct a new indoor arena for the world cup instead.
+The government decided to construct a new indoor arena for the World Cup instead.

-In a meeting between Indonesian Basketball Association (PERBASI) chairman Danny Kosasih and President Joko Widodo, the latter promised to build a new basketball venue for the world cup while the former requested the new venue to have a capacity of around 15,000 to 20,000 seats.
+In a meeting between Indonesian Basketball Association (PERBASI) chairman Danny Kosasih and President Joko Widodo, the latter promised to build a new basketball venue for the World Cup while the former requested the new venue to have a capacity of around 15,000 to 20,000 seats.

 Construction for the then-unnamed venue began in December 2021.
 The site of the new venue is on a land previously occupied by a helicopter pad at the Gelora Bung Karno Sports Complex.
 The Ministry of Youth and Sports announced in July 2022, that the indoor arena would be named "Indonesia Arena".

+The Indonesia Arena was officially inaugurated on 7 August 2023 by President of Indonesia, Joko Widodo.